microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

 # New-MgIdentityGovernanceAccessReviewHistoryDefinition

 ## SYNOPSIS
-Create new navigation property to historyDefinitions for identityGovernance
+Create a new accessReviewHistoryDefinition object.

 ## SYNTAX